When used poorly, images work against us, but when used correctly, they can do things in our customers’ minds that our copywriting cannot.

 This change was intended to better display the changes (or benefits) the products brings to the wearer, and new image got results.

-With a test size of 23,000 visitors, split 50/50 across the old and and new versions, the new “before & after” image increased page click-throughs by 7.93% and more importantly, increased revenue per visitor by 17.61%.
+With a test size of 23,000 visitors, split 50/50 across the old and and new versions, the “before & after” approach increased page click-throughs by 7.93% and more importantly, increased revenue per visitor by 17.61%.

 Interestingly, these results only held true for desktop traffic.